csm123/Rails-Full-Text-Search-with-Postgres-Example/README.md

 Many thanks to thoughtbot for excellent blog entries about this.

 ### Quick setup if you want to step through the example

-1. Run rake db:setup to get up and running with the database, including seed values.
+To get up and running with the test database, run the following commands in order:

+rake db:create
+rake db:migrate
+rake db:seed

 If you're looking for a Postgres server for local development and have a Mac, check out [Postgres.app](http://postgresapp.com/).

-1. Run rails s and go to http://localhost:3000/books/ - or replace the domain and port as appropriate for your dev environment.
+Run rails s and go to http://0.0.0.0:3000/books/ - or replace the domain and port as appropriate for your dev environment.